oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Source Options page](./images/04-03-source-options.png " ")

 4. On the Target Options page, complete the following fields, and then click **Next**:
-    * For Target Host, paste the **OGG West Public IP** value from the Reservation Information.
+    * For Target Host, paste the **OGG West Private IP** value from the Reservation Information.
     * For Port Number, enter **9014**.
     * For Trail Name, enter **de**.
     * For Alias, enter **east\_to\_west**.